 Serve with rice or side garden salad.

-Tempt yourself with this amazing homemade Asian marmite chicken recipe.
-Even you won’t be able to resist chicken glazed with a rich & intense marmite sauce.
+Marmite Chicken is an unusual Chinese recipe you simply must try.
+You won’t be able to resist chicken glazed with a rich and intense marmite sauce.

 - 500g (1lb) chicken breasts, cut into thin strips